Mary Trevelyan (Lady)

-Mary "Molly" Katherine, Lady Trevelyan, OBE (née Bell; 12 October 1881 – 1966) was a political hostess and voluntary worker.
+Mary "Molly" Katherine, Lady Trevelyan, OBE (née Bell; 12 October 1881 – 8 October 1966) was an English political hostess and voluntary worker.
 She was an active member of several organisations and she was on the founding committee of the Council for the Preservation of Rural England.

 Life

 Trevelyan was born in Kirkleatham in 1881.
 She was the last child of Sir (Thomas) Hugh Bell, second baronet and his second wife, Florence Bell (born Oliffe).
 Her father who was an ironmaster had been married before and he had two children including the explorer and diplomat Gertrude Bell.
 Her mother was a playwright and writer who wrote for adults and children including the children's "Cat and Fiddle Book".

-In 1899 Caroline Grosvenor created a portrait of her and her younger sister Florence (Elsa).
+In 1899, Caroline Grosvenor created a portrait of her and her younger sister Florence (Elsa).
 The watercolour is still at Wallington Hall.

-In 1904 she became the President of the Northumberland Women's Liberal Association.
+In 1904, she became the President of the Northumberland Women's Liberal Association.
 She was a supporter of women's suffrage, and involved with the Girl Guides and the Associated Country Women of the World.

 She began a diary in 1898 and she kept these until 1917 as these are extant.
 In 1904 she recorded her marriage to Charles Trevelyan including an itemised list of gifts and givers that was published in the newspaper.

 When the Council for the Preservation of Rural England was created in 1926.
 She joined the CPRE's first committee helping to create descriptions of the organisations aims and objectives.
 The CPRE had been formed by a number of groups and this included the W.I.
 Trevelyan sat on the National Federation of Women's Institutes committee and she became their representative and a CPRE founding committee member.